Indian independence movement: Revolutionary movement

 The HSRA had strong influences from leftist ideologies.
 Hindustan Socialist Republican Association (HSRA) was formed under the leadership of Chandrasekhar Azad.
 Kakori train robbery was done largely by the members of HSRA.
-A number of Congress leaders from Bengal, especially Subhash Chandra Bose, were accused by the British Government of having links with and allowing patronage to the revolutionary organisations during this time.
+Several Congress leaders from Bengal, especially Subhash Chandra Bose, were accused by the British Government of having links with and allowing patronage to the revolutionary organisations during this time.
 The violence and radical philosophy revived in the 1930s, when revolutionaries of the Samiti and the HSRA were involved in the Chittagong armoury raid and the Kakori conspiracy and other attempts against the administration in British India and Raj officials.
 Sachindra Nath Sanyal mentored revolutionaries in the Hindustan Socialist Republican Army (HSRA), including Bhagat Singh and Jatindra Nath Das, among others; including arms training and how to make bombs.
 Bhagat Singh and Batukeshwar Dutt threw a bomb inside the Central Legislative Assembly on 8 April 1929 protesting against the passage of the Public Safety Bill and the Trade Disputes Bill while raising slogans of "Inquilab Zindabad", though no one was killed or injured in the bomb incident.
 Bhagat Singh surrendered after the bombing incident and a trial was conducted.
 Sukhdev and Rajguru were also arrested by police during search operations after the bombing incident.
 Following the trial (Central Assembly Bomb Case), Bhagat Singh, Sukhdev and Rajguru were hanged in 1931.
 Allama Mashriqi founded Khaksar Tehreek in order to direct particularly the Muslims towards the self-rule movement.
 Some of its members left for the Indian National Congress then led by Subhas Chandra Bose, while others identified more closely with Communism.
 The Jugantar branch formally dissolved in 1938.
 On 13 March 1940, Udham Singh shot Michael O'Dwyer (the last political murder outside India), generally held responsible for the Amritsar Massacre, in London.
 However, the revolutionary movement gradually disseminated into the Gandhian movement.
 As the political scenario changed in the late 1930s — with the mainstream leaders considering several options offered by the British and with religious politics coming into play — revolutionary activities gradually declined.
 Many past revolutionaries joined mainstream politics by joining Congress and other parties, especially communist ones, while many of the activists were kept under hold in different jails across the country.
 Indians who were based in the UK, joined the India League and the Indian Workers Association, partaking in revolutionary activities in Britain.